*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 We have done the sunset cruise on this catamaran (read about it here), and it would be perfect for a relaxed day trip to the Rosario Islands.

 There’s a lot of space, so you won’t feel cramped, which can happen on some shared boat tours.
-It also has these neat nets you can lounge on.
+It also has these neat nets you can lounge and chill out or tan on.
 Not to mention, they make a great photo op.

-Because it’s a large boat, you’ll also get smooth sailing without nearly as much bouncing as on smaller speed boats that other Rosario Islands boat tours or day passes to most of the resorts use.
+Because it’s a large boat, you’ll also get smooth sailing without nearly as much bouncing as you often get on smaller speed boats that other Rosario Islands boat tours or day passes use.

 That’s a big part of the reason I would consider this to be one of the best shared tours for families.

-The Rosario Islands catamaran day trip includes snorkeling gear and also includes lunch.
+The Rosario Islands catamaran day trip also includes snorkeling gear and lunch.

 The only downside is you don’t actually stop at any beaches.
-The logistics of being on a boat so large mean you can’t actually dock and get out anywhere.
+The logistics of being on a boat so large mean it can’t actually dock anywhere in the islands.

 So, if you can live without touching sand on your Rosario Islands day trip, it’s really a great option for a relaxed boat tour from Cartagena.